Nutrition & Marketing Practices

 Community Impact & Philanthropy

-With more than 40,000 restaurants, we have a unique connection with communities the world over.
+With more than 41,000 restaurants globally as of the end of 2023, McDonald’s has a unique connection with communities the world over.
 We believe that comes with a responsibility to help support the people within them.